Alpine Loop Scenic Byway Featured in

-This excellent route often called the "Switzerland of America," starts with the historic high-altitude town of Ouray.
+The Alpine Loop starts with the historic high-altitude town of Ouray.
 The area that used to be home for Ute Indians is known for its hot springs.
-From there the Alpine Loop navigates through mountain peaks of the Rockies, alpine meadows and tundra.
-Engineer Pass with an altitude 3.657 m (12,000 ft) is a great spot to marvel 14,000-ers Uncompahgre and Wetterhorn.
+From there the Alpine Loop navigates through mountain peaks of the Rockies, alpine meadows, and tundra.
+Engineer Pass with an altitude of 12,000 feet (3,657 m) is a great spot to marvel at 14,000-ers Uncompahgre and Wetterhorn.
 Cinnamon Pass offers the views of Handies, Sunshine, and Redcloud.